arthur-bouton/Filters/README.md

 ### Files

-*filters.hh* and *filters2.hh* contain the template prototypes for low-pass first and second order recursive filters with different approximations (bilinear or homographic transforms, step or impulse response matching).
+*filters.hh* and *filters2.hh* contain the template prototypes for low-pass first and second order recursive filters with different approximations (bilinear or homographic transforms, step or impulse response matching), as well as a moving average filter.

 - ***filters.hh*** is to be used with the source file *filters.cc* in order to do separate compilation.
 In this case, the parameters have to be provided at instantiation time and parent filter templates cannot be instantiated (they are either abstracts or have a protected constructor).
 - ***filters2.hh*** contains directly the full template definitions in order to embed the filters without requiring separate compilation.
 In this case, the filters need to be initialized explicitly after instantiation.